ONLINE HELP

 The Action Bar description window adapts to the platforms used in the project.
 The Action Bar of an Android application is different from the Action Bar of an iOS application.

-We will only see the options required for our example.
+We will only use the options needed for our example.
 For more details, see Describing the Action Bar control.

-3. Click on number 2 (any number 2 in the window).
+4. Click number 2 (any number 2 in the window).
 A new UI allows you to enter an option in the Action Bar.

 • In the "Option caption" area, type "Done".